Snowmaking

 conditions, from our P-1000 which produces good snow at marginal

-temperatures, to our power house P-4000, which is used to produce
+temperatures, to our P-4000, which is used to produce a more powdery

-Our system now consists of 2 electric pumps and a small gas pump
+complete system consists of 2 electric pumps and a small gas pump

 that we can use if needed as an alternate to the electric pumps.

-We have over 1500 feet portable PVC piping along with several
+We have over 800 feet portable PVC piping along with several hundred

-hundred feet of 1" high pressure hose and 250 feet of 2"
+feet of 1" high pressure, and of 1.5" jacketed, snowmaking

 Snowmaking